albar965/albar965.github.io/littlenavmap-faq.md

 - MSFS uses turn anticipation which may result in wrong flight plan display in the GPS units or autopilot behavior.
 The GPS or autopilot will take a shortcut for hard turns which sometimes messes up a flight plan, for example.
 Turn anticipation is a function performed by FMS or RNAV devices to tell the pilot when to initiate a turn to the next waypoint on the programmed flight path to avoid overshooting the programmed course.
 - Altitude at waypoints and sometimes the cruise altitude is ignored and replaced by MSFS' own idea of a climb and descent profile which has nothing to do with the *Little Navmap* profile.
 This happens despite *Little Navmap* saving the altitude for each waypoint.
 - Flight plan names must not contains special characters like umlauts or accents. *Little Navmap* replaces these automatically when exporting a plan.
-- Loading a flight plan containing user defined points (coordinates) results in some positions of the plan placed at the North Pole. **Note this was fixed with the MSFS SU12 Beta or Navigraph update AIRAC Cycle 2209 rev.2.**

 Apart from these issues above you might see MSFS crashes or corrupted flight plans when loading.